blorente/beyond-the-loop/_posts/2020-08-08-rust-second-language.md

 This is great, because it means that it will teach you to think about things that you weren't thinking before (more on that later), but it also means that it will produce **a lot** of error messages.

-In fact, programming in Rust is often described as **"a conversation with the tools"**, where you tell the tool "is my code allright?" and the tool responds with great error messages.
+In fact, programming in Rust is often described as **"a conversation with the tools"**, where ask tell the tool "is my code allright?" and the tool responds with great error messages.

 Inevitably, this means that you'll need to **get into the habit of reading erorr messages carefully**.
 Rust's error messages are thoughtfully crafted to be informative and actionable.